Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 colcon test-result --verbose
 ```

-The task for this exercise is to analyze the inconsistencies in the current code, fix them (`--reformat` can be used directly for the style ones), and see how the linter tests pass afterwards.
+The task for this exercise is to analyze the inconsistencies in the current code, fix them, and see how the linter tests pass afterwards.

 #### Definition of success